 The Iowa Test of Basic Skills – (ITBS) Offered by The Testing Lady

-The TerraNova is a solid and up-to-date test with current norms.
+The CAT-6/TerraNova is a solid test but the norms are getting old.
 It is a timed “bubble” test and is becoming popular.
-The Complete Battery takes about 6 hours which should be divided into 2-3 days and can be administered to grades K-12.
-There is also a survey version of the test which can be administered in one setting.
-Both are reliable tests.
+The Complete Battery takes about 6 hours, which should be divided into 2-3 days and can be administered to grades K-12.
+There is also a survey version of the test which can be administered in one setting but the norms are VERY old.

 The Stanford Achievement Test – (SAT – not to be confused with the Scholastic Achievement Test)

 There are many other “bubble” tests that may be used to test academic achievement.
 They may be given as a group test or given individually.
-Virginia is now accepting the ACT’s and SAT’s (college entrance exams) as end of year testing.
-Only approved testsites may offer these tests.
-Go to www.collegeboard.com for more information.
+Virginia is now accepting the ACT’s and SAT’s (college entrance exams), and CLT’s (college entrance exams) as end of year testing.
+Only approved test sites may offer these tests.
+Go to www.collegeboard.com or www.cltexam.com for more information.

 **Parents, please be sure that YOU send test results to the appropriate school system by the state’s deadline.
 This is your responsibility.
 I do not send your results to any school system.**